Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

-\paragraph{Evaluation metric} The main metric we use for policy comparison is the average cumulative reward per episode (``average return").
-To estimate this metric fairly, we hold three years of data (2007, 2011, and 2015) out of RL training, referred to as the evaluation years.
+The main metric we use for policy comparison is the average cumulative reward per episode (``average return").
+To estimate this metric fairly, we hold three years of data (2007, 2011, and 2015) out of RL training, referred to as the evaluation years\footnote{Appendix \ref{seq-eval} shows the results of a sensitivity analysis where the models are trained on 2006-2013 and evaluated on 2014-2016.}.
 For the purposes of RL hyperparameter tuning (details in Appendix \ref{tuning}) and selection of the optimal QHI threshold for each county, we consider the regionally augmented weather trajectories and associated heat alert budgets from the evaluation years \textit{excluding the county of interest} to be the validation data set.
 The final evaluation results (reported in tables and figures) are obtained by drawing 1,000 sets of coefficients from the Bayesian rewards model posterior and calculating the return under each policy with weather and budgets \textit{only from the county of interest} during the evaluation years.
 These validation/tuning and evaluation procedures are described algorithmically in Appendix \ref{viz-summary}.
-After calculating the average returns for the 30 counties under each competing policy, we compare each policy's returns with the associated returns under the observed \textsc{nws} policy for the same counties using a Wilcoxon-Mann-Whitney test.
-This nonparametric test allows us to compare the distribution of returns under two different policies, accounting for the fact that the counties (and their associated policies and returns) are highly heterogeneous, so the differences between the policies are not normally distributed.
+After calculating the average returns for the 30 counties under each competing policy, we compare each policy's returns with the associated returns under the \textsc{nws} policy using a Wilcoxon-Mann-Whitney test.
+This nonparametric test allows us to compare the distribution of differences in returns, accounting for the fact that the counties are highly heterogeneous, so the differences between the policies are not normally distributed.